 For many reasons records have great quality of sound; the little continuously swirling groove in the record is filled with bumps created by the vibrations of sound; not a computer's interpretation of sound into digital then reinterpreted back out into speakers.
 Trying to convert a sound wave into a digital format has proved to be difficult since a sound is a resonation [sic] caused by a physical disturbance such as something hit.
 That amount of information in that 'hit' is massive as a resonance can conceivably go on for ever such as, when a bell is rung, when does the ringing stop?
-It seems to fad and fade into oblivion beyond the capability of human hearing.
-Or do we still hear it, but merely do not recognize due to other overlapping sounds?
+It seems to fade and fade into oblivion beyond the capability of human hearing.
+Or do we still hear it, but merely do not recognize it due to other overlapping sounds such as the wind in the trees, the hum of the refrigerator, our own breathing, or heartbeat?
 Why not cut out all of the sounds below and above the range of human hearing?
-This has been done, but somehow people can tell something is different; something is missing.
+This has been done with digital music, but somehow people can tell something is different; something is missing.
 Often people describe this missing 'something' to be a lack of warmth or purity, or dare I say, soul.

 The little 'bumps' in a record's groove are little 'hits'.
 Each bump is a wave, and when that wave is amplified and pushed out through speakers, the wave hits the air, unchanging from it's smaller form, only bigger now, then through the air and onto our ear drum; onto our body; resonating through our whole body and soul.

 The digital representation of these waves are cut off at the top and bottom, thus the resonance is lost.
 The wave will reach a certain peak, and that's it, it cannot continue further.

 Well, this is the way I see it.
 I see sound waves as I do any other form of energy, as a resonation that affects everything around it.
 Yes, similar in mind to the so-called Butterfly Effect.